hsaghir/hsaghir.github.io/src/content/posts/2026-04-22-sl-rl-same-objective.md

 - Shao et al., [*DeepSeekMath / GRPO*](https://arxiv.org/abs/2402.03300) (2024).

 ---

-*2026 note: this post was drafted in late 2017 after a Berkeley lecture by Mohammad Norouzi.
-I held it because the 2017 RL literature was fragmented and the unification felt premature.
-It is less premature now.*

 *Cover image: Go stones on a goban, by [Dietmar Rabich](https://commons.wikimedia.org/wiki/File:Go_--_2021_--_6732.jpg), [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).*